Designing SOCs

 - Use ergonomic seating to reduce fatigue.

 In these types of PSOC environments, special considerations need to be made for how workstations are set up.
-The information needs to be displayed in such a way that the SOC operators can interact with the public, see the CCTV and security information that they need to without allowing full view of that same information to the public.
+The information needs to be displayed in such a way that the operators can interact with the public, see the CCTV and security information that they need to without allowing full view of that same information to the public.

 There are also security operation centers where the guardroom isn’t separated from the “public space” by a window or door.
 Questions about the design and placement of the furniture within the space are even more important when access is less restricted by the architecture.